Oral Cancer Screening in Weymouth, MA

 There are several symptoms they are trying to look for:

 - Sores in or outside of the mouth that hasn’t healed

 - Areas causing pain in the mouth or near the ear

 - Red patches in the mouth

 We even use a special light that will highlight unusual tissues and cells of a different color.
 If we suspect something is amiss, our dentist will take a sample for a biopsy to determine if the cells are cancerous or not.

-Unfortunately, cancer is a reality for patients of any age and background, although it is more common among the elderly.
+Unfortunately, mouth cancer is a reality for patients of any age and background, although it is more common among the elderly.
 At Aesthetic and Restorative Dentistry, we recommend all of our patients receive an oral cancer screening in Weymouth, MA receive a screening at least once a year to improve the likelihood of catching the disease.

 Anyone who has even one of the following traits should get screenings more often:

 - A family history of oral cancer